-Winter is coming slower than ever this year, as fans await the eighth and final season of “Game of Thrones.”
+Winter — er, fictional winter — is coming slower than ever this year, as fans await the eighth and final season of “Game of Thrones.”

 While we still know very little about the last installment in D.B.
-Weiss and David Benioff’s HBO fantasy series, Tuesday’s big premiere date news prompted TheWrap to start rounding up the precious few details that are available regarding how all of this ends.
+Weiss and David Benioff’s HBO fantasy series, with the premiere coming in just a few months, TheWrap has rounded up what details we do have regarding how all of this ends.
 (And if you need a refresher, here is a roundup of where we left off with everyone.)

 And, look, we get that you are sad the small-screen adaptation of the George R.R.
 Martin novels is coming to a close.
 But just remember, what is dead may never die.
 (Did that help?
 Meh, we tried.)